 The same is true of property investing, in that you purchase a house, do it up, and then rent it out at a premium – making profit on the difference between the rent received and the mortgage payment.

-There are many small ways to generate passive income, for instance, you could advertise on your blog or even host adverts on your vehicle, but to create the freedom most people are looking for in life, they need to generate an intellectual asset such as a course, book, or blog that provides massive value (and probably takes a long time to create) but once it is created, they can leverage it many times over – using automated marketing tools such as Facebook Ads, or existing platforms like Udemy for courses and Amazon for books.
+There are many small ways to generate passive income, for instance, you could advertise on your blog or even host adverts on your vehicle, but to create the freedom most people are looking for in life, they need to generate an intellectual asset such as a course, book, or blog that provides massive value (and probably takes a long time to create) but once it is created, they can leverage it many times over – using automated marketing tools such as Facebook Ads, or existing platforms like Udemy for courses or Amazon marketing for books.

 4. REMOTE WORKING